David-Lor/Docker-Python-Git-App/README.md

 - (ARG) `BASE_TAG`: tag of the [Python base image](https://hub.docker.com/_/python/) to be used for the build (optional, default: _latest_)

 Only required variable is (ENV) `GIT_REPOSITORY`.
-The variables marked with (ARG) are [build-args](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg).
+The variables marked with (ARG) are [build-args](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg), used on image build.

 ## Available tags

 The tags available for the image are a limited selection of tags used in the [official Python image](https://hub.docker.com/_/python/).
-The building and publishing of the images into DockerHub is performed by [this Github Actions workflow](https://github.com/David-Lor/Docker-Python-Git-App/blob/cdd45743d323afcea94014305eb5cc177eb96589/.github/workflows/build_test_push.yaml#L36), where the full list of supported tags is defined.
+The building and publishing of the images into DockerHub is performed by [this Github Actions workflow](https://github.com/David-Lor/Docker-Python-Git-App/blob/master/.github/workflows/build_test_push.yaml#L37), where the full list of supported tags is defined.

 ## Building